 A Salmonella outbreak was traced to Foster Farms chicken grown in Washington and California in 2012 and 2013.
-A second Salmonella outbreak was traced to Foster Farms chicken grown in California later on in 2013.
+A second Salmonella outbreak was traced to Foster Farms chicken grown in California later on in 2013 and into 2014.

 When the first Salmonella outbreak had ended, the Centers for Disease Control and Prevention had counted 134 people from 13 states with Salmonella Heidelberg infections traced to Foster Farms chicken.
 The second Salmonella outbreak impacted at least 481 people in 25 states and Puerto Rico.
-By mid-November, the CDC and state health departments were still investigating the Salmonella outbreak.
+In early 2014, the CDC and state health departments were still investigating the Salmonella outbreak.

 7 Strains of Salmoenlla Heidelberg Counted as Part of Outbreak Linked to Foster Farms Chicken